General physical fitness rhythmic gymnastics. Work program of the general physical training section for rhythmic gymnastics. Showcases are welcome

 1. Menkhin Yu.V.
 Physical training in gymnastics. - M.: FIS, 1989.

-Propaganda of rhythmic gymnastics in children's and youth physical culture and sports clubs, centers and associations at the place of residence, general education schools, educational institutions;
+Promotion of rhythmic gymnastics in children's and youth physical education and sports clubs, centers and community associations, secondary schools, and educational institutions;

-- strengthening the health of children and adolescents, involving them in regular physical education and sports;
+- strengthening the health of children and adolescents, involving them in regular activities physical culture and sports;

-- strengthening sports relations with specialized centers of rhythmic gymnastics of the Russian Federation;
+- strengthening sports ties with specialized rhythmic gymnastics centers of the Russian Federation;

-- increasing the level of sportsmanship of gymnasts and gaining competitive experience.
+- increasing the level of sportsmanship of gymnasts and their acquisition of competitive experience.

 1. Ensuring the safety of participants and spectators:

-Physical culture and sports events are held at sports facilities that meet the requirements of the relevant regulatory legal acts in force on the territory of the Russian Federation and aimed at ensuring the order and safety of participants and spectators, and also subject to the availability of acts of readiness of sports facilities for holding events approved in the prescribed manner.
+Physical education and sporting events are held at sports facilities that meet the requirements of the relevant regulatory legal acts in force on the territory of the Russian Federation and aimed at ensuring order and safety of participants and spectators, as well as subject to the availability of certificates of readiness of sports facilities for holding events approved in the prescribed manner.

 Participation in these competitions is carried out only if there is an agreement on life and health insurance against accidents, which is provided to the credentials committee for each participant in the competition.